Skip to main content

 Termite & Wood Damage

-Layers of chipping paint on historic interior millwork and door trim
+Historic renovation — before — chipping paint on interior millwork and door trim

 Layer Upon Layer of Bad Paint